bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 ### Developing a new app

-If you would like to start development on a new app that integrates channels toolkit, and this is your first time developing a BigCommerce app, see [Building Apps](https://developer.bigcommerce.com/api-docs/apps/guide/intro) for an in-depth BigCommerce app development guide.
+If you would like to start development on a new app that integrates Channels Toolkit, and this is your first time developing a BigCommerce app, see [Building Apps](https://developer.bigcommerce.com/api-docs/apps/guide/intro) for an in-depth BigCommerce app development guide.

 ## Gathering materials